Chatty Cathy: Clothing

 In 1960, two outfits were available for the Chatty Cathy doll.
 One was a blue dress with a white eyelet overblouse, panties, crinoline, blue shoes and white socks; the other was a red velvet headband, red sunsuit with a red pinafore with an overskirt of white voile, red shoes and white socks.
-Other accessories included a story and comic book, shoehorn, and a paper wrist tag that was also a numbered warranty card.
+Other accessories included a story and comic book, a shoehorn, and a paper wrist tag that also served as a numbered warranty card.
 The doll and its accompanying accessories were advertised at less than $20.

 In 1961, the red Chatty Cathy dress was discontinued, replaced by a pink and white striped dress with a white pinafore called "Pink Peppermint Stick", which was available until 1964.
 Also in 1961, six extra outfits were made separately available, including "Party Dress", "Nursery School Dress", "Sleepytime Pajamas", "Playtime Shorts set", and "Party Coat".
 The outfits "Sunday Visit Dress" and "Sunny Day Capri Short set" came out in 1963.